mapdevsaikat/quantaroute-geocoder/README.md

 # QuantaRoute Geocoder MCP Server

-A Model Context Protocol (MCP) server that provides AI assistants with powerful geocoding, location lookup, and DigiPin processing capabilities using the QuantaRoute Geocoding API.
+A Model Context Protocol (MCP) server that provides AI assistants (Claude Desktop, Cursor, and more) with powerful geocoding, location lookup, and DigiPin processing capabilities using the QuantaRoute Geocoding API.

+**✅ Fully compatible with Claude Desktop and Cursor**

 ## Features